DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 allowing the complete robustness analysis to be reproduced directly from the notebook.

-Running the notebook from top to bottom reproduces the complete analysis, including model training, robustness evaluation, figure generation, CSV exports, and report generation.
+Running the notebook from top to bottom reproduces the complete evaluation pipeline, including model training, robustness evaluation, figure generation, CSV exports, and report generation.
+Using the same dataset, random seeds, and software environment should produce comparable quantitative results, although minor numerical differences may occur across hardware or software versions.

 ---